farrajota/fastrcnn-example-torch/README.md

 ## Train and test a model using the example code

-This repository contains scripts for training and testing an object detector network using a pre-trained network for feature extraction such as the alexnet or resnet on a dataset.
+This repository contains scripts for training and testing an object detector network using a pre-trained network on ImageNet for feature extraction such as the alexnet or resnet.

-There are several options available for configuring the training/testing parameters.
-See `options.lua` for a complete set of available parameters for training/testing.
+> Note: several options are available for configuring the training/testing parameters (see `options.lua` for a complete set of available parameters).

-> Note: For now only the Pascal VOC 2007 dataset is provided.
+> Note2: For now only the Pascal VOC 2007 dataset is provided.
 The MS COCO dataset is being prepared for inclusion as well.

 ### Training a network

-To train a model,  by calling `th pascal_voc_2007/train.lua`.
-Also, you should specify the required options appropriately.
-For a list of complete options run `th pascal_voc_2007/train.lua -help`.
+To train a model run `th train.lua`.
+To change the default settings, use the input arguments of your choice.
+To see all available option's parameters do `th train.lua --help` or check `options.lua`.

 * You can select one of the following imagenet pre-trained networks for feature extraction: AlexNet, ZeilerNet, VGG (16, 19), ResNet (19, 34, 50, 101, 152, 200), and GoogleNet v3.

-* Snapshots of the network's training are stored to disk other ifnromation such as the configuration file, loss logs and model parameters of the training procedure (default path is `./data/exp`).
+* Snapshots of the network's training procedure are stored to disk other information such as the configuration file, loss logs and model parameters of the training procedure (default path is `./data/exp`).
 You can change this directory by passing the `-expDir`new path to save the experiment option.

 ### Testing a network (mAP accuracy)

-To test an object detector accuracyrun the test script using `th test.lua` and define the `-expID`, `-dataset` and `-expDir` (if changed) to compute the mean average-precision.
+To test a network's accuracy, run `th test.lua` and define the `-expID`, `-dataset` and `-expDir` input options (if changed) to compute the mean average-precision.

 > Note: The test script only uses a single GPU.

 ### Running the demo